Bihapove/UIUC-CS-Coursework/README.md

-Some final projects at UIUC CS
+Some class projects at UIUC CS